Doing Harm When You Mean To Do Good

 Living as an autistic racial minority not only encompasses the stereotypes non-autistic society places upon us as autistic people but it layers on the multiple overt inequities of systemic racism.
 It’s an obstacle sandwich and one that goes largely unseen.
 Our day-to-day experiences are often starkly different than the emerging narrative driven largely by the white autistic majority.
 Here are a few outcomes that shape our lives worldwide:

-- We are underrepresented in the information about autistic people that drives policy and, hence quality of life.
+- We are underrepresented and excluded from research about autistic people that drives policy and, hence quality of life.

 - Within our own minority communities, awareness is anecdotally nearly non-existent and autism is still highly stigmatized.
 We report being exposed to violence and trauma in childhood perpetuated by our own family members working to “normalize” us as a means of keeping us safe and affording access to more of life.